Joseph455/navigator/README.md

 ## Getting Started with Docker

-Follow the steps below to set up and run the project using Docker.
+Follow the steps below to set up and run the project using Docker.ine.

-### Prerequisites

-- Ensure that [Docker](https://docs.docker.com/get-docker/) is installed on your machine.

 ### Setup Instructions